 Attila is always up for a Challenge, and to support today’s care and tomorrow’s cure, Attila took on the #CLFInnerReeveChallenge, and recognized on social media two heroes who have inspired him.
 To learn about Attila’s heroes and see his video talking about them, visit his Facebook page or watch below.

-Rebecca Pascarell is an attorney who is dedicated to Peloton cycling and endurance sports.
-She is an advocate for various causes/organizations, including The Reeve Foundation and The American Heart and Stroke Association.
+Rebecca Pascarell is an attorney working with the Chaffin Luhana Foundation who is dedicated to Peloton cycling and endurance sports.
+She is an advocate for various causes/organizations, including The Reeve Foundation, The American Heart Association and The American Stroke Association.